Something broke between February and August 2025, and I have receipts.

 The technical term is “AI degradation” — the quality of AI-generated content decreases each time a model trains on synthetic data instead of real human-created content.

 And the internet is now 50-60% AI-generated content.
-Which means AI tools are increasingly eating their own output whether they want to or not.
+Which means AI design tools are increasingly eating their own output whether they want to or not.

 You might be thinking: “Okay, but I’m not training AI models.
 I’m just using design tools.
 How does this affect me?”

-Your AI plugins are getting worse.
 That Figma plugin that generates UI components?
 It was trained on design files.
 Many of those design files now contain AI-generated elements.
 So the next version of that plugin is training on AI output, not human design decisions.

-Stock photo generators are in a death spiral.
 AI image generators trained on stock photos.
 Then people started uploading AI-generated images to stock photo sites.
 Now AI is training on AI images, and the quality is noticeably degrading.

 Look at hands in AI-generated images from 2024 vs. 2025.
 They’re getting worse, not better.
 That’s model collapse in action.

-Design inspiration is contaminated.
 When you search for “modern dashboard design” or “SaaS landing page,” increasingly you’re seeing AI-generated examples.
 Which means when you reference these for inspiration, you’re being influenced by AI output that was influenced by AI output.

 It’s feedback loops all the way down.

-Weird edge cases that shouldn’t happen.
-Your AI background remover used to nail complex hair edges.
+My background removal tool used to nail complex hair edges.
 Now sometimes it just… doesn’t.
-The algorithm seems to have forgotten how to handle certain scenarios it used to manage fine.
+The algorithm seems to have forgotten how to handle scenarios it used to manage fine.

 Why AI Companies Can’t Just Fix This